 Identify any thoughts/lines of inquiry not outlined in the table and also highlight any problems in the referral process.

-Approved by Chief Executive:

 Date:

-Further to our [interview/telephone interview] of [insert date] and enclose as agreed two copies of the notes taken from the interview.
+Further to our [interview/telephone interview] of [insert date] I enclose as agreed two copies of the notes taken from the interview.